Earth Notes: National Housing Federation Annual Conference Exhibitions (2017)

 Active Housing app

 One crucial aspect of our EGC Customer Research is finding mechanisms that work to interact with tenants and occupants as and when needed and over an extended period.
-I'd like that to be no bling, no fuss and preferably no nagging.
+I would like that to be no bling, no fuss and preferably no nagging.
 But we need to understand in what actually delivers!

 Active Housing software is licensed for use in over 150,000 properties.
 Tenants are using its "self-service" systems to report repairs that need doing, setting appointments, taking payments, etc. That makes its team 'experts' in this part of the interaction in my book!